Ulva House

 Projects like Ulva House are only possible through a combination of external funding, practical support, and a huge amount of time and effort from the people involved along the way.

-As Ulva is community owned and managed by a charity, investment into buildings, infrastructure and long-term development depends heavily on that continued support.
+As Ulva is community owned and managed by a charity, investment into buildings, infrastructure and long-term development depends heavily on continued funding, partnerships and donations

 Donations help the charity continue caring for and improving the island — helping ensure Ulva remains a living, working and growing community.